The Carbon Footprint Of An Apple iPhone 11

 Materials in iPhone 11 & Outer Packaging

 Apple commits to manufacturing their iPhones without using harmful elements like PVC, mercury, phthalates, arsenic in the display glass, and beryllium.
-We suggest to check our cell phone recycling piece, in which we discuss the dangers of these materials.
+We suggest checking our cell phone recycling piece, where we discuss the dangers of these materials.

-It’s worth noting that iPhone 11 boxes are made with fiber-based cardboard, which can be recycled.
-Moreover, Apple is working towards eliminating plastics usage, increasing recycled content in their product packaging, as well as reducing packaging all-together.
-The wood fiber used for outer boxes production is 100% recyclable and/or is being sourced from sustainably managed forests.
-Apple has patronized enough of these types of forests to assure sufficient re-grow as well as fully cover their need in wood fiber production.
+It is worth noting that iPhone 11 boxes are made with fiber-based cardboard, which can be recycled.
+Moreover, Apple is working towards eliminating plastic usage, increasing recycled content in its product packaging, and reducing packaging altogether.
+The wood fiber used for outer box production is 100% recyclable and/or sourced from sustainably managed forests.
+Apple has patronized enough of these types of forests to ensure sufficient regrowth and fully cover its need in wood fiber production.

 Energy Usage

-As we have mentioned, iPhone 11 consumes 40% less energy than the US accepted standard.
+As mentioned above, iPhone 11 consumes 40% less energy than the US accepted standard.
 Apple is able to accomplish it by implementing high-tech software paired with power-efficient hardware components in order to halt and effectively manage power consumption.
-The company is committed to thorough products testing before they hit the market, as well as providing post-sale support and maintenance services.
-This is being done to assure a sufficient lifespan of all of their devices, iPhones included.
+The company is committed to thorough product testing before they hit the market, as well as providing post-sale support and maintenance services.
+This is being done to ensure a sufficient lifespan of all of their devices, iPhones included.

 iPhone 11 Safety Standards